The \'etale local structure of algebraic stacks: The structure of linearly reductive groups

 \subsection{The smooth identity component of linearly reductive groups}

-Recall that if $G\to S$ is a smooth group scheme, then there is an open subgroup $G^0\subseteq G$ such that $G^0\to S$ is smooth with connected fibers~\cite[Exp.~6B, Thm.~3.10]{MR0274459}.
-This is also true when $G\to S$ is a smooth group algebraic space~\cite[6.8]{lmb}.
-For a (not necessarily smooth) group scheme of finite type over a field, the identity component exists and is open and closed.
-When $(S,s)$ is henselian and $(G_s)^0$ is linearly reductive but not smooth, so of multiplicative type, then \Cref{P:deformations-of-subgroups} gives the existence of a unique $i\co G^0\to G$ extending $i_s\co (G_s)^0\inj G_s$.
-The group scheme $G^0$ has connected fibers in equal characteristic $p$ but not necessarily in mixed characteristic.
-Also if $G$ is not separated then $i$ need not be injective.
-The latter phenomenon can also happen if $G$ is smooth but not separated and then $G^0$ of \Cref{P:deformations-of-subgroups} does not agree with the usual $G^0$.
+Recall that if $G\to S$ is a smooth group scheme, then there is an open characteristic subgroup $G^0\subseteq G$ such that $G^0\to S$ is smooth with connected fibers~\cite[Exp.~6B, Thm.~3.10]{MR0274459}.
+This is also true when $G\to S$ is a smooth group algebraic space, cf~\cite[6.8]{lmb}.
+The subgroup $G^0$ is not always closed, not even when $G$ is affine~\cite[VII, \S3]{MR0260758}.
+For a (not necessarily smooth) group scheme of finite type over a field, the identity component $G^0$ exists and is open and closed.

+When $(S,s)$ is henselian and $(G_s)^0$ is linearly reductive but not necessarily smooth, then \Cref{P:deformations-of-subgroups} gives the existence of a unique linearly reductive group scheme $G^0_\loc$ together with an \'etale homomorphism $u\co G^0_\loc\to G$ extending $u_s\co (G_s)^0\inj G_s$.
+There are at least three subtleties: \begin{enumerate}[label=(\alph*), ref=\alph*] \item $u$ need not be injective, even if $G$ is smooth and of characteristic zero. \item $G^0_\loc$ need not have connected fibers. \item Even if $u$ is injective, $G^0_\loc$ need not be a normal subgroup. \end{enumerate} As we will see, the first problem only happens when $G$ is not separated and the latter two only in mixed characteristic when $G$ is not smooth.